kadrzeybek/exampleOfJava/README.md

 # exampleOfJava

 # purpose
-* simple example that done with java in this repository
+* There are simple examples that done with java in this repository

 # contents
 * AvarageCalculeter(for university)